murratt17/playwright_hepsiburada_test_case/README.md

 # playwright_hepsiburada_test_case

+* Used VS Code , Typescript.
+Implemented according to rule of POM
-* Tests searching , product details , adding product and checking basket functionality of www.hepsiburada.com
+* Tests searching , product details , adding product and checking basket functionalities of www.hepsiburada.com
 * How to run :
       - extract the .zip file
       - Open Folder via VS Code